Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 and not feel the weight nor brunt of the equipment.
 It is not unusual for an Exalt to suddenly pull out a large daiklaive from little more than a handbag’s opening.

-Depositing or retrieving equipment from Elsewhere takes an entire Action.

 Sidereals have labeled this flaw as “Elsewhere,” since the items are neither *here* nor *there*, but simply somewhere…else.
 Certainly it is